Cloud Architecture Fundamentals (Intro to Kubernetes)

 Automated rollouts and rollbacks

 You can describe the desired state for your deployed containers using Kubernetes, and it can change the actual state to the desired state at a controlled rate.
-For example, you can automate Kubernetes to create new containers for your deployment, remove existing containers and adopt all their resources to the new container.
+For example, you can automate Kubernetes to create new containers for your deployment, remove existing containers and adapt all their resources to the new container.

 Automatic bin packing